 - DR3/402F : Christianity in Scotland – History and Theology of the Church in Scotland

 - DR3/452B : Major Themes in Christian Theology

 - DR3/452C : Encounters with Great Theologians

 - DR406A : Theology of Karl Barth

 - DR4085 : These Three are One – the Christian Doctrine of God

 I have also taught and/or teach on the following postgraduate Masters courses:

 - DR501V : The Christian Doctrine of God

 - DR504U : Topics in Systematic Theology – God, Christ, and Salvation

 When not on research leave, I direct the Research Seminar in Systematic Theology and lead an intermediate-level German Reading Group for students across Divinity.
-I also run a regular Development Seminar for Divinity students – this includes guest speaker events, doctoral strategy seminars, and professional development workshops.
+I have also regularly run Development Seminars for Divinity students – these include guest speaker events, doctoral strategy seminars, and professional development workshops.